 The world of business moves quickly.
 If you’re not careful, it will move much quicker than your business.
-Fortunately, there are steps that you can take to ensure that your business is not only up to speed with current trends, but that it is also future-proofed against budding new trends.
+Fortunately, there are steps that you can take to ensure that your business is not only up to speed with current trends, but that it is also future-proofed against new trends.
+Keeping your website, strategies, and channels up to date with current trends is essential to keeping your business relevant and fresh.

 Advanced User Profiling

 The first trend to understand is the advancement of user profiling.
+This is how algorithms determine the basic identity of a user and map search, browsing, and even purchasing patterns for them.
 The combined intelligence of social media platforms such as Facebook, search engines such as Google, and the algorithms or artificial intelligence used to sort through and codify all the information they process is astounding.
 The processes and systems they use to quantify and implement the data they collect are becoming more advanced every day.
 Not only this but the continued ease of internet access via smartphone and increased dependency on social media platforms means that these algorithms and A.I.’s have much more data to sort from.

 It is becoming easier and easier to profile a potential customer across all platforms.
-This means that it is easier for you to target and sell to the users being profiled.
+Algorithms, social media platforms, and search engines are constantly developing more comprehensive user profiles for their advertisers and customers.
+This means that it is easier for you to target and sell to the users being profiled because more information about them is available.
 The best part is, most platforms have built-in tools that let you take advantage of their advanced profiling algorithms.
 These are tremendous tools that you can utilize for pennies on the dollar.
 If you are not taking advantage of the targeting data being collected, you are missing out on sales, it’s as simple as that.

 Taking the Human out of Human Resources